 |The Sanctuary Golf Course archaeological dig sites.|

-|Lockport Station was originally built in 1863 by the Chicago and Alton Railroad (the final name being the Alton Railroad).
+|The Lockport Station was originally built in 1863 by the Chicago and Alton Railroad.
 The tracks run parallel to the Illinois and Michigan Canal and shares the right-of-way with Amtrak's Lincoln Service and Texas Eagle trains.
 Today, Metra goes by the station but doesn't stop here.|

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.